How does Melodee Roo & The Wantoks Too! Letters For Grieving Children Like You work?

 Should I bring my child for counseling?

 While written by a psychotherapist, MR&TW!
 Letters For Grieving Children Like You is not a substitute for counseling.
 Children and their family can go through the grieving process without the need for professional help.
 However, support is always recommended to soften the wall of isolation a family experiences.
 Grief camps, community support groups and counseling can all provide support.
 Unresolved grief reactions can lead to psychosomatic complaints, nightmares or sleep disturbance, school performance or behavioral issues, anxiety or depression, and at the extreme, substance abuse, or self-harming behavior.
 Professional help would then be recommended.
+When you address your child's grief with MR&TWT Letters For Grieving Children Like You, it may reduce the liklihood that more serious symptoms will develop.

 What is your return policy?